 Mooncake season is almost here, and we’re completely ready for it.

-This year hasn’t given us much reason to celebrate, so we’re always looking forward to the next special occasion (or public holiday) — anything to bring us some cheer in these bleak times.
-Granted, the Mid-Autumn Festival is still quite some time away on 1 October, but it’s never too early to start placing orders for our favourite baked and snowskin mooncakes.
+This year has been an emotional rollercoaster, so we’re always looking forward to the next special occasion (or public holiday) — anything to bring us some cheer in these bleak times.
+Granted, the Mid-Autumn Festival is still quite some time away on 21 September, but it’s never too early to start placing orders for our favourite baked and snowskin mooncakes.

-Many hotels and restaurants have already jumped on the festive bandwagon and introduced a smorgasbord of choices ranging from the traditional lotus paste and egg yolk combo, to unorthodox flavours the likes of purple sweet potato, black truffle, pulut hitam, and yuzu with sake.
+Many hotels and restaurants have already jumped on the festive bandwagon and introduced a smorgasbord of choices ranging from the traditional lotus paste and egg yolk combo, to exciting flavours the likes of durian, truffle, and Scotch whisky.

 Still undecided?
 We’ve put together a guide to all the baked and snowskin options worth trying.
 Read on for our pick of the best mooncakes in Singapore.

 The hotel’s signature smoked duck mooncake with assorted nuts and lime makes a return this year, alongside classic favourites featuring silver lotus paste that’s made with less oil and sugar.
 Snowskin creations range from refreshing to indulgent, with flavours such as the zesty kumquat and lemon, bird’s nest with custard, Mao Shan Wang durian and hazelnut Royaltine chocolate.
 Don’t forget to add Copenhagen’s organic sparkling teas to your shopping cart while you’re at it; these guilt-free bubblies by Danish sommelier Jacob Kocemba takes your usual mooncake-and-tea combo to a whole new level.